 Part of developing probable cause to require you to take a blood test or a breath test is the administration of the Roadside Tests, also known as the Standard Field Sobriety Tests.
 There are guidelines for how an officer must administer these tests, and a good DUI defense attorney knows them well and is able to show a jury how a police officer failed to properly administer them.
 This knowledge could be the difference between a conviction and a dismissal.
 But you must have a top rated DUI Defense Attorney who knows how to effectively show the flaws in a bad test.

 Every DUI case has evidence that must be quickly preserved in order to maximize the results that a DUI attorney can achieve.
 There is often video evidence of the DUI stop, of the administration of the DUI Field Sobriety/Roadside Tests, of the suspect at the police station, and even of the driving that was the cause of the stop.
-However, these kinds of evidence are not automatically saved, especially if it does not help the prosecution.
-For example, a police department will often “write over” or erase the DUI video if it is not quickly preserved by a knowledgeable DUI attorney.
-Other DUI evidence that needs to be preserved includes “dispatch” records, 911 calls, blood evidence, and more.
+However, these kinds of evidence are not automatically saved by the police or the prosecution, especially if it does not help the prosecution.
+For example, a police department will often “overwrite” or erase the DUI video if it is not quickly preserved by a knowledgeable DUI attorney.
+Other DUI evidence that needs to be preserved right away includes “dispatch” records, 911 calls, blood evidence, and more.